rianvdm/manager-README/README.md

 Hi!
 My name is Rian van der Merwe ([blog & portfolio](https://elezea.com/), [LinkedIn](http://www.linkedin.com/in/rianvdm)), and I look forward to getting to know you.
 I am a Director of Product here at [], and I lead our []. **The purpose of this document is to summarize some of the values and principles I try to adhere to at work**.
 But we are human and this is a relationship not a contract, so I see it as a way to kick-start how we work together, not the end result.

 I also recognize that documents like these have been abused by managers in the past, so this is _not_ a way for me to excuse any bad behaviors.
-If you see me do something that is not reflective of these values, please call me out so that I can recognize it and improve.
+If you see me do something that is not reflective of these values, please call me out so that I can improve.

 Ok, let’s get to it!